PearlPerfect/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-TASK 0: A script that creates an alias.
+TASK 0: Create a script that creates an alias.
-TASK 1: A script that prints hello user, where user is the current Linux user.
+TASK 1: Create a script that prints hello user, where user is the current Linux user.